+The Oregon Transportation Commission adopted the Oregon Freight Plan on June 15, 2011 as an element of the Oregon Transportation Plan.
 The purpose of the Oregon Freight Plan is to improve freight connections to local, state, tribal, regional, national and international markets with the goal of increasing trade-related jobs and income for Oregon workers and businesses.
-The plan documents the economic importance of freight movement in Oregon, identifies transportation networks important to freight-dependent industries and recommends multimodal strategies to increase strategic freight system efficiency.
-The plan identifies, sixteen freight issues and strategies with action steps to address the issues.
+The Oregon Freight Plan is a resource designed to guide freight-related operation, maintenance and investment decisions.

-Copies of the plan:
+Order Printed Copies of the Plan

-ODOT Freight Mobility Unit
+ODOT Freight Planning Unit

 555 13th Street NE, Suite 2